-ID Activity Measure 1.2.3 Collaborate with all other outside LE agencies and other organizations that assist in the reduction of motor vehicle thefts.
+1.2.3 Collaborate with all other outside LE agencies and other organizations that assist in the reduction of motor vehicle thefts.
 Include all coverage jurisdictions here.

 Number of times collaborated with coverage area agencies or other law enforcement agencies and organizations that assist in the reduction of motor vehicle thefts.
 Collaboration means physically using law enforcement resources, tactics and authority to perform activity on cases that draw upon or aid in the investigation intended to further the resolution of any case, identify parties to crime, identify vehicles, interview witnesses/suspects and apprehend suspects.
 Collaboration will include any help, recommendation, contribution or support requested from or provided to another unit or offered by the taskforce that aids in the furtherance of auto theft investigations.

-1.2.5 Conduct intelligence information-sharing (Personal attendance) Number of intelligence meetings attended (include attending as presenter, participant or attendee) 1.2.6 Conduct intelligence information-sharing (Written information) Crime analysis bulletins disseminated (include information distributed to law enforcement agencies via text, e-mail, or intra-net communications) 1.3 Strategy 3: Prevent and Reduce the Incidence of of Motor Vehicle Related Fraud Activities 1.3.1 Collaborate with agencies relating to investigation and enforcement of vehicle insurance fraud Number of collaborations 1.3.2 Conduct 68(A) inspections (for TxDMV assignment or reassignment of VIN) Number of vehicles inspected to complete a 68A inspection form per TxDMV (VIN assignment, reassignment, bonded title) 1.3.3 Conduct VIN verification inspections.
+- 1.2.5 Conduct intelligence information-sharing (Personal attendance) Number of intelligence meetings attended (include attending as presenter, participant or attendee) - 1.2.6 Conduct intelligence information-sharing (Written information)

+Crime analysis bulletins disseminated (include information distributed to law enforcement agencies via text, e-mail, or intra-net communications)

+1.3 Strategy 3: Prevent and Reduce the Incidence of Motor Vehicle Related Fraud Activities

+1.3.1 Collaborate with agencies relating to investigation and enforcement of vehicle insurance fraud Number of collaborations 1.3.2 Conduct 68(A) inspections (for TxDMV assignment or reassignment of VIN) Number of vehicles inspected to complete a 68A inspection form per TxDMV (VIN assignment, reassignment, bonded title) 1.3.3 Conduct VIN verification inspections.
 (All other reasons except bridge or port) Number of vehicles inspected 1.3.4 Coordinate with TxDMV/Tax Offices relating to investigation and enforcement of fraudulent titles and registration of stolen vehicles Number of collaborations with TxDMV HQ, TxDMV Regional Service Centers or County Tax Assessor Collector offices.

-ID Activity Measure Target 2 Goal 2: Reduce the Incidence of Theft from Mo otor Vehicles through Enforcement Strategies 2.1 Strategy 1: Conduct Activities that Result in the Arrest, Clearance, and Recoveries of Burglary of Motor Vehicle and Theft of Vehicle Parts and Accessories otor Vehicles 2.1.1 Conduct bait vehicle operations that target vehicle burglary offenders Number of bait vehicle burglary deployments 2.1.2 Identify "prolific BMV offenders" through informants and intelligence [Prolific is defined as "linked to BMV and theft of vehicle parts and accessories offenses three or more times"] Number of offenders identified 2.1.4 Conduct inspections of local businesses related to vehicle enterprise (transportation code or occupation code authorized companies such as salvage yard, repair shop, parts recycling center, used car dealership, salvage rebuilder, title service company, other).
+and Theft of Vehicle Parts and Accessories 2.1.1 Conduct bait vehicle operations that target vehicle burglary offenders Number of bait vehicle burglary deployments 2.1.2 Identify "prolific BMV offenders" through informants and intelligence [Prolific is defined as "linked to BMV and theft of vehicle parts and accessories offenses three or more times"] Number of offenders identified 2.1.4 Conduct inspections of local businesses related to vehicle enterprise (transportation code or occupation code authorized companies such as salvage yard, repair shop, parts recycling center, used car dealership, salvage rebuilder, title service company, other).
 Number of businesses inspected (see Goal 5 for number and value of parts recovered) 2.1.7 BMV related cases presented to prosecutor Report the total number of BMV related cases presented to prosecutor(s) where there was an incidence of theft from motor vehicles (includes criminal complaints for BMV, Theft, theft of parts or other cases directly tied to ABTPA statute of motor vehicle burglary and economic motor vehicle theft as defined in MVCPA statute) Note: Please remember connection to 2.1.13 and 5.11.11 when reporting this item.
-2.2 Strategy 2: Conduct Collaborative Efforts that Result in the Reduction of Incidents of Theft From a Motor Vehicle Motor 2.2.1 Provide Agency Assists BMV.
+2.2 Strategy 2: Conduct Collaborative Efforts that R Vehicle esult in the Reduction of Incidents of Theft From a Motor 2.2.1 Provide Agency Assists BMV.
 Number of agency assists related to BMV or stolen parts.
 Assist means responding or answering questions via phone, e-mail, or in person.
 Providing recommendation, guidance, strategy, support or information that other LEOs will use to resolve their cases.
-The assist generally does not have the direct responsibility for an investigation nor uses LEO authority.
+The assist generally doesn't have the direct responsibility for an investigation nor uses LEO authority.
 The assist helps another LEO or agency investigate cases.
+Analysts and civilian employees will record their assists to outside LEOs and agencies officers.
+72 Page 72 Tage